 Ask the Right Questions Before You Sign

-Are you the photographer who will actually be at my wedding?
 Studios sometimes assign second or third shooters to dates the lead photographer can’t cover.
 Know who you’re getting.

-What happens if they get sick or have an emergency?
-Every professional should have a written backup plan, a trusted colleague they would trust with your wedding in an unforeseen crisis.
+Every professional should have a written backup plan, a reliable colleague they would trust with your wedding in an unforeseen crisis.

-Can I see a full gallery from a recent wedding at a similar venue or lighting situation?
 You want to see how they handle a challenging reception room, or an outdoor ceremony at high noon in July.
 These are the conditions that separate good photographers from great ones.

-How do you handle delivery timelines?
 In Southern California, turnaround times vary widely.
 Some photographers deliver full galleries in 4 to 6 weeks.
 Others take 3 months.
 Know what you’re agreeing to so you’re not anxiously checking your inbox for 12 weeks.

-What does your contract say about ownership and printing rights?
 Most photographers grant clients full personal printing rights.
 Make sure it’s in writing.

 Book Early.
 Earlier Than You Think.